Continuing Education Lifelong Learning Annual Southeast Regional ADHD Conference

 • One exhibit booth (1 booth attendant)

-• 3 complimentary general conference registrations
+• 3 complimentary general conference registrations (please provide names of recipients at time of registration)

 • Organization and logo recognized in the conference program